In this WordPress SEO guide, you will learn how to improve search ranking of your WordPress website.

 - Helping Google understand the content of the pages

-When you set up a new site, nobody knows about it, not even Google.
+When you set up a new site, nobody knows about it except you.
 Google can find out about your site and pages if you tell it about your site or if another site links to your site and Google search bot find this link.
+To improve your site’s SEO, you need to tell Google about it.

 Search Visibility Setting

 Once Google knows about your page, the search bot will come knocking to find out more about your site, a process called crawling.
-This is where Search Visibility setting for WordPress site comes in.
-Using this setting, you can allow search bot to crawl and index your site.
+Using Search Visibility setting for WordPress, you can allow search bot to crawl and index your site.
 You control this from Settings > Reading in the dashboard:

 When the site is under development, you should select the checkbox Discourage search engines from indexing this site.